alejoe91/multimodalfitting/README.md

 This module contains scripts to clean up experimentally-obtained cell reconstructions.

+## Notebooks

+The `notebooks` folder contains all analysis notebooks to reproduce the manuscript figure.

 ## Requirements

 - [neuron](https://www.neuron.yale.edu/neuron/): widely used simulator for multicompartment models